iandennismiller/gthnk/docs/user/text-file-format.rst

 Text File Format
 ================

-**gthnk** uses a basic text file format because anything more complicated isn't reliable enough for something as important as your thoughts.
+**Gthnk** uses a basic text file format because anything more complicated isn't reliable enough for something as important as your thoughts.
 Even though journal entries are stored in a sqlite3 database for fast indexing, they are also exported as plain text files every night.

 Text Formatting
 ---------------